pmocz/ditalini/README.md

 The `.github/workflows` directory contains this projects' continuous integration workflows for GitHub Actions.

-The `python-package` workflow will automatically install Python dependencies, run tests, and lint with a variety of Python versions on pushes.
+The `python-package` workflow will automatically install Python dependencies and run tests on pushes.

 The `python-publish` workflow will automatically upload this repository to PyPI when a release is created.
 The user must set a secret `PYPI_API_TOKEN` variable in Github.